awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-using-postman-configuration.md

 1. In the list of requests, choose **GetApps**\.
 ![\[\]](http://docs.aws.amazon.com/pinpoint/latest/developerguide/images/Postman_Tutorial_2.3_2.png)

-1. Use the **Environment** selector to choose the environment that you created in [step 2\.1](#tutorials-using-postman-configuration-create-environments), as shown in the following image\.
+1. Use the **Environment** selector to choose the environment that you created in [Step 2\.1](#tutorials-using-postman-configuration-create-environments), as shown in the following image\.
 ![\[\]](http://docs.aws.amazon.com/pinpoint/latest/developerguide/images/Postman_Tutorial_Environments.png)

 1. Choose **Send**\.
-If the request is sent successfully, the response pane shows a status of `200 OK`, and you see a response that resembles the example in the following image\.
+If the request is sent successfully, the response pane shows a status of `200 OK`\.
+You see a response that resembles the example in the following image\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/pinpoint/latest/developerguide/images/Postman_Tutorial_2.3_3.png)

    This response shows a list of all of the Amazon Pinpoint projects that exist in your account in the Region that you chose in step 3\.